 An applicant must submit original diplomas and transcripts with certified translation into English to an independent transcript evaluation service that is a member of either the National Association of Credential Evaluation Services (NACES) OR the Association of International Credential Evaluators (AICE).
 A list of the agencies and instructions for submissions can be obtained from an admissions officer.
 The two most commonly used by our applicants and students are IERF and ACEI.
 All transcripts from countries outside of the USA must be verified and evaluated indicating that the coursework is comparable to United States educational standards, which includes a four-year bachelor's degree or its equivalent.
-Check for any country-specific document requirements.

 All applicants whose education credits were completed outside the U.S.A. cannot receive full acceptance until an evaluation of their transcripts has been completed.
-The foreign degree verification process must be completed before the end of a student's first term at PSU.
-Failure to complete this process within the allotted time may result in delayed or canceled registration and late fees.
-Clearance to advance in your PSU program of study may not be granted if all the steps in the admissions process have not been met.
+The foreign degree and transcript evaluation and verification process must be completed before the student is officially enrolled.
+Failure to complete this process within the allotted time may result in delayed admission or deferral to a future term.